Voice and Video

 Go to Channels and Numbers > Channels > Voice and WebRTC > SIP Trunking.

-If you intend to create a trunk in one of the Infobip USA data centers and/or have your Place of Primary Use (PPU) in the United States, make sure that you declared a service address first (see Service addresses).
+If you intend to create a trunk in one of the Infobip USA data centers, or if your Place of Primary Use (PPU) is in the United States, make sure that you declared a service address first (see Service addresses).

 Choose the SIP trunk provider